DETAILED ACTION

 Under the Step 2A, Prong One, we consider whether the claim recites a judicial exception (abstract idea).
 In the above claim, the highlighted portion constitutes an abstract idea because, under a broadest reasonable interpretation, it recites limitations that fall into/recite an abstract idea exceptions.
 Specifically, under the 2019 Revised Patent Subject matter Eligibility Guidance, it falls into the groupings of subject matter that covers mathematical concepts - mathematical relationships, mathematical formulas or equations, mathematical calculations and mental processes – concepts performed in the human mind including an observation, evaluation, judgement, and/or opinion.

-For example, steps of “calculates the lease fee using the information about the degree of degradation, wherein the control unit performs suppression processing for suppressing an increase of the lease fee” and “the increase of the lease fee being based on deterioration of a degree of discharging-caused degradation caused by discharging” are treated as belonging to the mathematical concepts grouping while the steps of “discharging in response to a request for adjusting a power demand/supply state in a power system” are treated as belonging to mental process grouping.
+For example, steps of “derive the decrease in amount of the capacity retention of the secondary battery using the information of the executed discharge and the arithmetic expression or the table” and “calculate the lease fee in a state in which an influence of a degree of degradation of the secondary battery due to the first discharge on the lease fee is reduced” are treated as belonging to the mathematical concepts grouping while the steps of “in response to a signal from the electrically powered vehicle indicating discharge to the power system has been executed” and “reduced to a predetermined value that is larger than or equal to 0” are treated as belonging to mental process grouping.
 These mental steps represent a process that, under its broadest reasonable interpretation, covers performance of the limitation in the mind.
-In the context of this claim, encompasses a user responding to a request and making a decision (“judgement”) to start discharging.
+In the context of this claim, it encompasses a user responding to a request and making a decision (“judgement”) to start discharging.

 Similar limitations comprise the abstract idea of Claim 5.